 Your vicar (or church warden if in Interregnum) will now have received a letter from Bishop Libby outlining what is required to enable this significant piece of work to be completed.

-We need to submit the final report to the National Safeguarding team by the end of December 2020.
+We need to submit the final report to the National Safeguarding Team during the spring/summer, 2021.

 Further information - Downloads